-Before obtaining regulatory approvals for the commercial sale of our product candidates, we must demonstrate, through preclinical studies with animals and clinical trials with humans, that our product candidates are safe and effective for use in each target indication.
-To date, we have performed only limited clinical trials, and we have only done so with some of our product candidates.
+Before obtaining regulatory approvals for the commercial sale of our product candidate, we must demonstrate, through preclinical studies with animals and clinical trials with humans, that our product candidate are safe and effective for use in each target indication.
+To date, we have performed only limited clinical trials, and we have only done so with some of our product candidate.
 Much of our testing has been conducted on animals or on human cells in the laboratory, and the benefits of treatment seen in animals may not ultimately be obtained in human clinical trials.
 As a result, we may need to perform significant additional research and development and extensive preclinical and clinical testing prior to any application for commercial use.
-We may suffer significant setbacks in clinical trials, and the trials may demonstrate our product candidates to be unsafe or ineffective.
+We may suffer significant setbacks in clinical trials, and the trials may demonstrate our product candidate to be unsafe or ineffective.
 We may also encounter problems in our clinical trials that will cause us to delay, suspend or terminate those clinical trials, which would increase our development costs and harm our financial results and commercial prospects.
-Identifying and qualifying patients to participate in clinical trials of our potential products is critically important to our success.
-The timing of our clinical trials depends on the speed at which we can recruit patients to participate in testing our product candidates.
+Identifying and qualifying patients to participate in clinical trials of our product candidate.
 We have experienced delays in some of our clinical trials and we may experience significant delays in the future.
 If patients are unwilling to participate in our trials because of competitive clinical trials for similar patient populations, perceived risk or any other reason, the timeline for recruiting patients, conducting trials and obtaining regulatory approval of potential products will be delayed.
-Other factors that may result in significant delays include obtaining regulatory or ethics review board approvals for proposed trials, reaching agreement on acceptable terms with prospective clinical trial sites, and obtaining sufficient quantiti
+Other factors that may result in significant delays include obtaining regulatory or ethics review board approvals for proposed trials, reaching agreement on acceptable terms with prospective clinical trial sites, and obtaining sufficient quantities of drug for use in the clinical trials slogether.

-Regulatory approval of our product candidates is time-consuming, expensive and uncertain, and could result in unexpectedly high expenses and delay our ability to sell our products.
+Regulatory approval of our product candidate is time-consuming, expensive and uncertain, and could result in unexpectedly high expenses and delay our ability to sell our product.

-Development, manufacture and marketing of our products are subject to extensive regulation by governmental authorities in the United States and other countries.
-This regulation could require us to incur significant unexpected expenses or delay or limit our ability to sell our product candidates.
+Development, manufacture and marketing of our product is subject to extensive regulation by governmental authorities in the United States and other countries.
+This regulation could require us to incur significant unexpected expenses or delay or limit our ability to sell our product candidate.
 Our clinical studies might be delayed or halted, or additional studies might be required, for various reasons, including:

-- lack of funding; - the drug is not effective; - patients experience severe side effects during treatment; - appropriate patients do not enroll in the studies at the rate expected; - drug supplies are not sufficient to treat the patients in the studies; or

-• we decide to modify the drug during testing.
+- lack of funding; - the drug is not effective; - patients experience severe side effects during treatment; - $\cdot$ $\,$ drug supplies are not sufficient to treat the patients in the studies; or - · we decide to modify the drug during testing.

-If regulatory approval of any product is granted, it will be limited to those indications for which the product has been shown to be safe and effective, as demonstrated to the FDA's satisfaction through clinical studies.
+If regulatory approval of our product is granted, it will be limited to those indications for which the product has been shown to be safe and effective, as demonstrated to the FDA's satisfaction through clinical studies.
 Furthermore, approval might entail ongoing requirements for post-marketing studies.
 Even if regulatory approval is obtained, labeling and promotional activities are subject to continual scrutiny by the FDA and state regulatory agencies and, in some circumstances, the Federal Trade Commission.
 FDA enforcement policy prohibits the marketing of approved products for unapproved, or off-label, uses.
-These regulations and the FDA's interpretation of them might impair our ability to effectively market our products.
+These regulations and the FDA's interpretation of them might impair our ability to effectively market our product.